AshitMilne/Planet-III/semper-idem/Peridot/Arete.md

 Aragorn's peers Boromir and Faramir at Gondor have virtue, loyalty and heroism in spades but lack the ranger's broad scope.
 It is all periphery all the time.
 He already know what the core has become - dependent.
 Whereas Legolas lithe, mobile and ethereal of the long lived Elfin, is a stalwart ally from a tribe with broad insight.
 The hobbits and their dwarf cousin Gimli are good humoured connoisseurs of merriment and persistent stout journeymen.
 The three who dwell in forests, mountains, and hillside homes close to life in all its forms add anima to Boromir's strength, steel and aesthetic authority; which he must finally and reluctantly relinquish to his more subtle brother, captain and king Aragorn.

-There will always be an Aragorn *is our hope*.
-He represent the eternal faith rather than a literal truth that life matters and is good.
+There will always be an Aragorn.
+That *is our hope*.
+He represent the *eternal* faith rather than a literal truth that life matters and is good.
 What sets the Fellowship apart is their sense of mortality.
 They will die - that much they know to be true - and it is *the* defining quality of all that lives.
 However long or short, life may as well be a journey worth taking.
 This sort of thing is spoken and written so often as to have become trite and worthless.
 It can only be understood viscerally through a life lived and survived close to the very edge for it to be absorbed and ring true in action.
-Which is why so many of us are drawn addictively and tantalizingly close to death in all its forms.
+Which is why so many of us are drawn addictively and tantalizingly close to death in all its forms as a preoccupation even in leisure.

 The uncompromising quality that sets Aragorn apart is vision borne of observation and the quiet introspection.
 When the time came the Fellowship emerged as coalition of the willing and bootstrapped; those with sufficient courage and intelligence to *refine* and reset their loyalty as they gained data.
 Those with enough patience, humility and skill to challenge and bolster Aragorn's *primus inter pares* leadership as he himself does them to lead a quest against barbarism to end it for all time in the fires of not man but of *Creation* itself.
 It is the quiet corruption of the ring that is a barbarous relic - an shiny ornament for the Raven and ravenous.
-However it is the shards of Narsil made with hard forged alloy and capital well-used handled poorly by a cavalier Boromir which still cuts.
-It is *true* legacy technology.
-Still functional even autonomously in the poor hand to impart a lesson.
+However the shards of Narsil, alloy and capital well-used but poorly handled by the cavalier Boromir cut.
+It is *true* legacy *still* operational.

 This is *arete* - each in their station leading in their way and their argument becomes an irresistible rallying point and leads to the fall of the machina animus - and its veritable production line of monsters.
 For all of Aragorn's vision the one thing he *knew* to resist was the poisoned chalice of that barbarous ring.
-He preferred the functional - the shards of Narsil cast by men of a plainer
+He preferred the functional - the shards of Narsil forged in fire, our first technology, and our first penetrating magic of plainer men and mettle.

-**Here - FIX.**
+Over time compromises accumulate.
+Underlying culture entropies as property, again prioritized before personhood is valued and priced as *capital* and imagined in ways that appear ever more removed from the basic realities of food, clothing and shelter that concern the vast majority of humanity.

-Over time slight compromises are made as ornamental features become an implicit blemish as the functional is neglected as a *compromise*
+Those who question the legitimacy of incumbent institutions and the Sovereign understand that priorities have been compromised and that as a result, value as a concept denoted in relative terms 'as the price one pays' and its accumulated legacy of culture or ultimately it's kernel of core truth, that which constitutes our values, is being undermined by the society in being continuously be generated (the constant churn of the series of transactions that constitute society and civilization.
+What has happened is that priorities have been 'flipped' so that those things traditionally priced the least (i.e. of low real-world value) are now exorbitant and those priced the most (i.e. of high real world value) are exceedingly affordable.
+The most obvious indication is the perpetually inverted yield curve as the price of money itself is fundamental distorted such that it no longer pays to save or build things which are long-lasted or even worth building at all.

- over time by those who lead systemically important regime institutions without these accumulating to the point a overhaul is required.
-2008 was turning point.
-Those who hold a  firm line on ethical behaviour began to push back at operating within an incumbent system with its penchant for episodic scapegoats and begin preparing a parallel environment and a transition to the virtual machine - Deus en Machina and *Virtualis*.
+The thing forever worth building and investing is oneself.
+One's identity, personality and capabilities - the Stone Rose.
+The thing most prized of all by those with virtue is autonomy which once priceless is now firmly in sight.
+Seeing this, the virtuous seize the day to live the life they dream of - without the repression and coercion of arbitrary authority.